 The jaguar isn’t Costa Rica’s only cat.
 Jaguarundis are slender wild cats that live in Central and South America and, despite the name, they’re more closely related to mountain lions.
 However, their small size and unique features have given them the nickname “otter cat”.
 Costa Rica’s largest concentration of jaguarundis is in Palo Verde National Park, a 77-square-mile park consisting mostly of wetlands including mangrove forests, coastal woodlands, marshes, and savannahs.

-Being a wetlands, Palo Verde National Park is also legendary for its waterbirds.
+Being a wetland, Palo Verde National Park is also legendary for its waterbirds.
 On a boat tour, you can often spot herons, storks, spoonbills, egrets, ibises, and other waterbirds, as well as monkeys and crocodiles.
-The dry season – December to March – is best for bird watching, as the species tend to cluster together.
+The dry season – December to March – is best for birdwatching, as the species tend to cluster together.
 During this time, you can also rent bikes to explore the lesser-known corners of the park.
 A word of warning, though; Palo Verde is also known for its mosquitoes, so bring repellant!

 8. Parque Nacional Marino Ballena

 If you’re more interested in marine life than birds, monkeys, or cats, you might want to think about exploring Marino Ballena National Park.
-Located on the aptly-named Costa Marino Ballena (‘ballena’ means whale in Spanish), this 15,000-acre park is a humpback whale watching hotspot.
-These big, beautiful mammals migrate to Costa Rica’s west coast to breed and give birth, travelling from as far away as Antarctica and northwestern USA and Canada.
+Located on the aptly-named Costa Marino Ballena (‘ballena’ means whale in Spanish), this 15,000-acre park is a humpback whale-watching hotspot.
+These big, beautiful mammals migrate to Costa Rica’s west coast to breed and give birth, travelling from as far away as Antarctica and the northwestern USA and Canada.

 September is an excellent time to visit, as the park celebrates its aquatic visitors with the Festival de Ballenas y Delfines – the month-long festival of whales and dolphins.
 Not only can you take advantage of wonderful opportunities to spot these animals, but during this time you can also enjoy fabulous snorkelling on the park’s crescent-shaped coral reef, keeping your eyes peeled for more introverted wildlife.